Swing Door (train): Retirement

 From the late 1950s, Swing Door trains were replaced by the new Harris EMU trains.
 An announcement in 1958 indicated that was to occur within five years, but Swing Door trains remained in service for a further fifteen years or so.
 The last run to Brighton Beach took place on 30 April 1971, with the 5:23pm run from Flinders Street, formed by 4M-56T-2BT-80T-32T-145M, with a nominally empty run back to Flinders Street.
 The final seven-car set, 137M-71T-6T-67M-12BT-34T-138M, was withdrawn from the Princes Bridge (Epping and Hurstbridge) routes on 28 February 1973, and the last run on the Altona branch took place on 2 October 1973.
 The final regular use of a Swing Door train was on the Port Melbourne roster in the morning peak of 4 December 1973.

 During their long service lives, many motor cars had their original fabricated bogies replaced by newer cast-frame bogies.
 Cast-frame bogies from scrapped Swing Door trains were recycled for use under the Y class diesel locomotives built in the 1960s.

 In 1967, trailer cars 12BT and 13BT were set aside for preservation, partially on the grounds that they had retained their ornate recessed panelling.
 Motor car 8M, with unique curved wooden panelling, has been preserved as a static exhibit at the Newport Railway Museum, without its electrical equipment, and the condition of 13BT led to it being exchanged for driving trailer 24D.

 A special "farewell" day for Swing Door trains was held on 26 January 1974, with set 107M-32D-24D-137M running shuttles between Flinders Street and Port Melbourne.
 After the final run, the set ran empty to Newport Workshops for preservation.
-The parcels vans remained in service until the mid-1980s, and the workshop shunters until the 1990s.
+The parcels vans remained in service until the mid-1980s, and the two workshop shunters until the 1990s.